WordPress/gutenberg/packages/components/src/search-control/README.md

 -   Type: `function`
 -   Required: Yes

+#### help

+If this property is added, a help text will be generated using help property as the content.

+-   Type: `String|WPElement`
+-   Required: No
+### hideLabelFromVision

+If true, the label will only be visible to screen readers.

+-   Type: `Boolean`
+-   Required: No

 ## Related components

 -   To offer users more constrained options for input, use TextControl, SelectControl, RadioControl, CheckboxControl, or RangeControl.